TanStack/router/docs/guide/routes.md

 ## Search Matching

 Up to this point, we've only talked about `path` matching, but the `path` is only a small party of the entire URL.
-In React Location, the `search` section of the URL is actually a first-class citizen and represented as an object of key/value pairs.
+In TanStack Router, the `search` section of the URL is actually a first-class citizen and represented as an object of key/value pairs.
 You can learn more about [Search Params]() in another section, but we'll mention here that you can use the `search` property to match a route using search params as well!

 To do this, pass a `search` function to the route: